Are late-night snacks a no-no for people who have diabetes?

 - One cup of light popcorn

 - A can of diet soda

 Or swap the snack for a piece of gum or small hard candy.
 These "free" foods have few, if any, carbohydrates and calories, so they won't contribute to weight gain or increased blood sugar.

 If you take insulin or other diabetes medications and feel that you must snack before bedtime to prevent low blood sugar (hypoglycemia) during the night, talk to your doctor.
 He or she may recommend adjusting the dose of your medications to prevent the need for a late-night snack.

 M. Regina Castro, M.D.

-- Daly A, et al. Choose Your Foods: Exchange Lists for Diabetes.
-Alexandria, Va.: American Diabetes Association and American Dietetic Association; 2008.
+- Daly A, et al. Choose Your Foods: Food Lists for Diabetes.
+Alexandria, Va.: American Diabetes Association and Academy of Nutrition and Dietetics; 2014.